BiancaZimmer/masterthesis/README.md

 ## Folders:
 ### code_kermany
-Is the code downloaded from: XXX of the Paper of Kermany et. al. 2018.
+Is the code downloaded from: https://data.mendeley.com/datasets/rscbjbr9sj/2?__hstc=25856994.712c372e7ffc5b6a6790d5a9f28aae77.1649411884797.1649594031628.1649756975336.3&__hssc=25856994.1.1649756975336&__hsfp=1297509183 of the Paper of Kermany et. al. 2018, distributed under a CC BY 4.0 License (read here for more detail: https://creativecommons.org/licenses/by/4.0/).

+Kermany, Daniel; Zhang, Kang; Goldbaum, Michael (2018), “Labeled Optical Coherence Tomography (OCT) and Chest X-Ray Images for Classification”, Mendeley Data, V2, doi: 10.17632/rscbjbr9sj.2

 It is important that you use a Python 3.7 distribution with a Tensorflow 1.15.x distribution and a protobuf <= 3.20.x here.
 Otherwise, the code won't run.
 You can use the requirements.txt for this.

 You can run this code as describe in the extra README file under code_kermany > README.md

+The code was only used in the initial states of the master thesis to get an overview.
+It can be ignored when reproducing the results of the master thesis.
+However, the OCT data was used as an example for medical data.

 ### code_mh_main
 Is the modified code provided by Marvin Herchenbach et al. in the paper "Explaining Image